domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 The electricity grid works in practice, but not in theory. --Dr. Alexandra von Meier, Adjunct Professor at UC Berkeley

-Many who drive their own lives to help others often realize that they do not change what causes the need for their help. --David S. Buckel, American Lawyer

-Donating to organizations is not enough to make any real difference. --David S. Buckel, American Lawyer
+Many who drive their own lives to help others often realize that they do not change what causes the need for their help...and donating to organizations is not enough to make any real difference. --David S. Buckel, American Lawyer